Mahmoud-Darweesh/AI-Lab-Machine-Guide/README.md

 MobaXterm provides a user-friendly interface with tabbed terminal windows, easy file transfer functionality, and advanced SSH capabilities, making it a convenient tool for remotely accessing and managing Linux systems from a Windows environment.

+#### Using Cyberduck for Mac

+Cyberduck is a versatile, open-source file browser for Mac and Windows that supports FTP, SFTP, WebDAV, cloud storage, and other protocols.
+You can use this tool to browse files on the remote machine.
+Here is how you can use it:

+1. Download and Install Cyberduck (https://cyberduck.io/).

+2. Launch the Cyberduck application and click on the “Open Connection” button at the top left of the Cyberduck window.

+3. In the dropdown menu at the top of the connection window, select “SFTP (SSH File Transfer Protocol)”.
+This is the option for establishing an SSH connection.

+4. Enter the IP address or hostname of the remote Linux machine in the "Server" field.

+5. Provide your username in the "Username" field.

+6. Click the “Connect” button to initiate the connection to your remote PC.
+If it’s your first time connecting to this server, you may receive a warning about the server's host key; verify and accept it to continue.

 ### What is Conda?

 Conda is an open-source package management system and environment management system designed to simplify the installation and management of software packages.